Last updated: 2026-04-20

 Should You Buy the 2023 Honda HR-V?

-The 2023 Honda HR-V scores 73/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 73/100, the 2023 Honda HR-V lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-Its complaint rate (55.1 per 10k sold) is above the SUV segment average of 12.7.
+Its complaint rate of 55.1 per 10,000 vehicles sold runs above the SUV segment average of 12.1.
 The most common reports involve visibility wiper (255).

-A pre-purchase inspection is recommended for used examples, with particular attention to visibility wiper (255).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to visibility wiper (255).
+An extended warranty is worth pricing out.

 Compared to the 2024 Honda HR-V, which scored 10 points higher.
 See also the 2022 Honda HR-V for an earlier comparison.